Atakan305/sensor-calibration/README.md

 ### Two-Point Calibration:
 - Objective: Use two known acceleration values to calibrate.
 - Process:
     - Measure the sensor’s output at 0 g (stationary) and 1 g (aligned with gravity).
+Usually
     - Calculate offset and scale factor for each axis.
     - Apply these adjustments to linearize the sensor’s output.